syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 # Item Drag and Drop

 SfListView allows you to reordering items by dragging and dropping them in SfListView.
 It supports to displaying the customized view in a template while dragging the item.
-It is enable by setting the [SfListView.DragStartMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~DragStartMode.html) property to `OnHold`.
-The below listed options for drag and drop,
+It can be enabled by setting the [SfListView.DragStartMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~DragStartMode.html) property to `OnHold`.
+The drag and drop options are listed below,

 * None: Disables the drag and drop.
-This is default value.
+This is a default value.
-* OnHold: Allows you to perform the drag and drop by hold the item.
+* OnHold: Allows you to perform the drag and drop by holding the item.
 * OnDragIndicator: Allows you to perform the drag and drop by loading the [DragIndicatorView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.DragIndicatorView.html) within [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html).

 N> [GridLayout](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout.html) doesn't have support for drag and drop.

+The drag and drop scenarios are below,

+* Items can be reordered to any position with auto-scrolling.
+* Items can be reordered within the same group or into the other groups as well.
+But no groups can be added to other groups.
+* Groups, Header and Footer are not able to reorder.

 The following code example shows how to enable drag and drop in SfListView.